-You probably can’t stop your child from coming into some contact with drugs, but by staying as informed as possible, you can help them make the right choices when they do.
+You probably can’t stop your child from coming into some contact with drugs and alcohol, but by staying as informed as possible, you can help them make the right choices when they do.

-There are serious risks involved in drug use, but most of those who try drugs don’t suffer any long-term harm to their health.
+There are serious risks involved in drug and alcohol use, but most of those who try drugs or alcohol don’t suffer any long-term harm to their health.

 The drugs covered on Frank are:

 - illegal substances – like heroin, cannabis and ketamine (see the drugs A-Z)

 - misused household products – like gases, glues and aerosols

 - some medicinal drugs – like gabapentin and codeine (which can be misused)

 - psychoactive Substances – still sometimes referred to as ‘legal highs’

 People take drugs and drink alcohol for lots of reasons.
 Having a better idea of why your child takes drugs or drinks alcohol will help you when you talk to them.

 Some young people take drugs or drink alcohol occasionally to have fun, socialise and relax.
 For these people, taking drugs or drinking might not become a problem, and they’ll probably stop before any serious harm occurs.
 You can explain that some drugs are illegal and it is illegal for young people under 18 to drink alcohol in public.
 You can explain that drugs and alcohol can affect their physical and mental health – especially if they’re still growing – and that while you may not approve, they can always talk to you about any worries they have.